Prothrombin time test | Beacon Health System Prothrombin time test | Beacon Health System

 Overview

-The prothrombin time, sometimes referred to as PT or pro time, test is a test to evaluate blood clotting.
+The prothrombin time test, sometimes referred to as the PT or pro time test, checks how quickly blood is clotting.

-Prothrombin is a protein produced by your liver.
-It is one of many factors in your blood that help it to clot appropriately.
+Prothrombin is a protein produced by the liver.
+It is one of many factors in the blood that help it to clot properly.

 Why it's done

-Most often, the prothrombin time is monitored if you are taking the blood-thinning medication warfarin.
-In this situation, the prothrombin time is shown as an international normalized ratio (INR).
+Most often, prothrombin time is monitored if you are taking the blood-thinning medicine warfarin.
+In this situation, the prothrombin time is shown as an international normalized ratio, also called INR.

-The prothrombin time test also may be performed to check for liver disease.
+The prothrombin time test also may be done to check for liver disease.
 It is one of many tests used to screen people waiting for liver transplants.
-That screening — known as the model for end-stage liver disease (MELD) — is a scoring system for assessing the severity of chronic liver disease.
+That screening — known as the model for end-stage liver disease, also called MELD — is a scoring system for assessing the severity of chronic liver disease.

-If your provider suspects you have other health issues, such as liver problems or a bleeding disorder, you might need more testing to confirm your condition.
+If your health professional suspects that you have other health concerns, such as a liver condition or a bleeding disorder, you might need more testing to confirm your condition.

 Risks